 A few months ago my darling husband decided to appease my spontaneous idea of a garden (though historically, I have a very black thumb) and went a step further to build me a few beautiful DIY raised garden beds with corrugated metal and redwood.

-1 – 4″ x 4″ x 8′ piece of metal flashing, cut into 4 – 22″ sections
+- 1 – 4″ x 4″ x 8′ piece of metal flashing, cut into 4 – 22″ sections

-4 – 2″ x 3″ x 8′ pieces of wood (we used redwood) for the box frame
+- 4 – 2″ x 3″ x 8′ pieces of wood (we used redwood, it was not pressure treated wood) for the box frame

-2 – 3″ x 4″ x 8′ pieces of wood ripped in half for the decorative box top
+- 2 – 3″ x 4″ x 8′ pieces of wood ripped in half for the decorative box top

 A few notes: